Steven D. Garner

 Autologous Adipose Derived Stem Cells (ADCs) are obtained from the patient by harvesting the fat filled falciform ligament through a 2cm midline abdominal incision anterior to the umbilicus.
 The fat is transferred to a sterile container and processed in a biological safety hood, Figure 7.

-Figure 7.
-Biologic Safety Cabinet: Laminar flow prevents bacterial contamination when dealing with stem cell processing.
 The fat is minced, washed with PBS and mixed with collagenase type I then incubated, agitated, and centrifuged at 37°C to separate fat from the Stromal Vascular Fraction (SVF).
 The SVF contains mesenchymal stem cells, preadipocytes, endothelial progenitor cell, T cells, B cells, and mast cells, as well as adipose tissue macrophages.
 The SVF is filtered through a 100 μm pore filter then filtered again through a 60 μm pore filter.
 The cells are counted and a ratio of live cells to dead cells is used to calculate live cell doses.

 In a separate process, blood from the patient is harvested for the creation of Platelet Rich Plasma (PRP).7 The stem cells are mixed with PRP to dilute them and stimulate them to release cytokines.
 The PRP is activated with autologous thrombin and mixed with the SVF in the proper proportions for administration of 100 μl volume containing 1 x 107 live cells/ml.
 Individual luer-lok syringes are prepared containing 100 μL stem cell mixture for each disc to be injected.
 This process takes about 2 hours.
 The pet is prepared for general anesthesia and the area of skin over the site is surgically prepared.
 A C-Arm radiology unit is used to properly guide 24ga spinal needles into the disc space.